goauthentik/authentik/website/docs/user-group/user.md

 Optional flag, when set to false, Tokens created by the user will not expire.

+Only applies when the token creation is triggered by the user with this attribute set.
+Additionally, the flag does not apply to superusers.

 ### `goauthentik.io/user/debug`:

 See [Troubleshooting access problems](../troubleshooting/access.md), when set, the user gets a more detailed explanation of access decisions.